Robertson County DUI Court Process

 1. Arraignment (First Appearance)

-- What to Expect: At the arraignment, the judge will formally read the charges against you.
-This is also your opportunity to enter a plea.
+- What to Expect: At the arraignment, you will be formally advised of the charges against you, and the court will ensure you understand your rights.

 2. Pre-Trial Hearings

-- Discovery Process: Following the arraignment, your attorney (whether private or court-appointed) will engage in the discovery process.
-This involves obtaining evidence from the prosecution, such as police reports, breathalyzer or blood test results, and witness statements.
-Your attorney will review this evidence to build your defense.
+- Discovery Process: During pre-trial hearings, your attorney will engage in the discovery process, which involves gathering evidence from the prosecution, including police reports, breathalyzer results, and witness statements.

 3. Trial (If No Plea Deal)